Publications and responsibilities

-- Authors need to ensure that all of them contributed to the scientific results and findings in the sufficient extent to be regarded as a co-authorship.
-“Guest authorship” without the actual involvement of the co-author and “Ghost authorship” without listing of real author are considered as a very serious misconduct.
+- Authors need to ensure that all of them contributed to the scientific results and findings to a sufficient extent to be regarded as a co-authorship.
+“Guest authorship” without the actual involvement of the co-author and “Ghost authorship” without listing of the real authors are considered as very serious misconduct.

 - Authors should have no commercial or non-commercial conflict of interest.